yt-dlp/yt-dlp/README.md

     Note that `~` points to `C:\Users\<user name>` on windows.
 Also, `%XDG_CONFIG_HOME%` defaults to `~/.config` if undefined
 1. **System Configuration**: `/etc/yt-dlp.conf` or `/etc/yt-dlp.conf`

-For example, with the following configuration file youtube-dlp will always extract the audio, not copy the mtime, use a proxy and save all videos under `YouTube` directory in your home directory:
+For example, with the following configuration file yt-dlp will always extract the audio, not copy the mtime, use a proxy and save all videos under `YouTube` directory in your home directory:
 ```
 # Lines starting with # are comments